High School Scholars

 · Additional Questions/Contact Information:

-o Additional questions with the application process or criteria for enrollment,please contact Rebekah Bernard in Admissions at (570) 941-5918 or via email to firstname.lastname@example.org.
+o Additional questions with the application process or criteria for enrollment, please contact the Admissions office at (570) 941-5918 or via email to firstname.lastname@example.org

-o Additional questions with regard to the high school scholar registration, the student can contact Robert Siock in the Registrar’s office at (570) 941-6232 or via email to email@example.com
+o Additional questions with regard to the high school scholar registration, the student can contact the Office of the Registrar at (570) 941-6232 or via email to email@example.com

 o Additional questions with regard to dependent status or updating the staff or faculty record to include the dependent should be directed to the Office of Human Resources at (570) 941-7767 or via email to firstname.lastname@example.org